PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 on [Github](https://github.com/pipedreamhq/pipedream) by:

 - Creating new components (sources and actions)
-- Updating exisiting components (e.g., fixing bugs, enhancing functionality)
+- Updating existing components (e.g., fixing bugs, enhancing functionality)
 - Adding or updating metadata (e.g., descriptions, labels)

 Once a PR is merged to the `master` branch of the